Domestic military deployments by the second Trump administration: Illinois

-Oregon lawsuit
+Oregon

 On October 4, 2025, U.S. district judge Karin Immergut—who was appointed by Trump in 2019—granted a motion for a temporary restraining order on the deployment in Portland pending further hearings, ruling that the protest activity did not constitute a "rebellion" under the Posse Comitatus Act, and that Trump had exceeded his statutory authority under Title 10 of the United States Code.
 Immergut wrote that Trump's narrative of Portland as a "war-ravaged" city was "untethered to facts", the incidents which did occur were "nowhere near the type of incidents that cannot be handled by regular law enforcement forces", and that "this country has a longstanding and foundational tradition of resistance to government overreach, especially in the form of military intrusion into civil affairs.
 This historical tradition boils down to a simple proposition: this is a nation of Constitutional law, not martial law."

 The next day, amid reports that the administration was preparing to deploy the California and Texas National Guard in an attempt to sidestep the restraining order, California governor Gavin Newsom joined Kotek in the suit and jointly requested emergency relief.
 Judge Immergut issued an emergency ruling and second restraining order, prohibiting any National Guard deployments to Portland regardless of origin.
 On October 15, Immergut issued a procedural ruling to extend the restraining orders by 14 additional days.

 On October 20, the Ninth Circuit Court of Appeals overturned the first restraining order in a 2-1 decision.
 Judges Ryan D. Nelson and Bridget S. Bade wrote that "even if the President may exaggerate the extent of the problem on social media, this does not change that other facts provide a colorable basis to support the statutory requirement."
 This ruling only affects the first restraining order; the second restraining order issued on October 5 was not part of the challenge and remains in effect, and a spokesperson for United States Northern Command told Oregon Public Broadcasting that federalized troops "are not conducting any operational activities at this time".
 On October 28, the Ninth Circuit vacated the ruling and approved a request for an en banc review.
+The en banc order included a 64-page statement by Judge Jay Bybee urging the court to account for the Constitution's Domestic Violence Clause.
+The order also includes a response by Judge Eric Tung, who was confirmed on November 7, 2025.

+Tennessee

+On November 17, 2025, a Tennessee Chancery Court judge for Davidson County issued a ruling blocking the deployment of the Tennessee National Guard by Governor Bill Lee to Memphis.
+However, the judge stayed the ruling to allow the state government to appeal, which Lee's office and the Tennessee Attorney General's office stated they would the day after the ruling.
+The appeal was filed on November 21.